dot-fm/MacOS-Security-Baseline/README.md

-# macOS-Baseline-Security
-macOS 10.14.x OOB Basic security guidelines and Best Practices Common Guidelines
+# Baseline Considerations and commonly accepted best practices for usage with Apple Mac's running macOS 10.14.x

 # Sec-Baseline.md

 # Baseline Security for Modern Apple Macs running macOS Mojave 10.14.x (darwin kernel 18.0)
 This Program is intended AS IS.